jastew/gym/_classes/small-group-training.md

 ## **WHAT IS SMALL GROUP PERSONAL TRAINING?**

+&nbsp;

 Small Group Personal Training is a community of like minded people chasing there strength and fitness goals together.
 Each training session is limited to six trainees per coach to ensure that everybody gets the attention they need.
 We warm up together , Sweat together and improve our lives together.Community is the heart of Primal Fitness , its what helps you push through those last few reps and what keeps you craving and coming back for more.
-The programme is a scalable , progressive system that is changed every 6 weeks to keep the body guessing .
+The training programme is a scalable , progressive system that is changed every 6 weeks to keep the body guessing .

+## &nbsp;

 ## **WHY SMALL GROUP PERSONAL TRAINING?**

+&nbsp;

-Because you can experience the Personal Training benefits and results at a fraction of the price.
-In fact most of the transformation photos displayed on our website are a result of our small group personal training programme. &nbsp;
+You can expect to get in the best shape of your life .
+Melt away 10 + unwanted pounds, get out of your big commercial gym for a not so traditional workout, and cut personal training fees by ¾. and still reap the benefits.In fact most of the [transformation photos](/stories/) displayed on our website are a result of our small group personal training programme.

+You can also expect to get better core strength and a tighter backside, as well as functional strength and agility, that apply to sports and everyday life.

+The Primal Fitness small groups is nothing like your local commercial gym , the cheers are louder, smiles are bigger and expectations are higher.
+That’s why you’ll be able to do a little more, move a little faster and stick with it a lot longer.

+## &nbsp;

-## **I HAVE A LOW LEVEL OF FITNESS, WILL I BE ABLE?**
+## **I HAVE A LO****W LEVEL OF FITNESS, WILL I BE ABLE?**

+&nbsp;

 Our programming is scalable ,meaning we adapt the programme to suit your level of fitness and ability.
 A scaled workout simply means “Adjusting movements to account for an individuals”.
 It doesn’t matter if your 8 or 80 , there is a way to do every workout in a safe yet challenging way.

+&nbsp;

 ## **I CANT AFFORD TO START SMALL GROUP TRAINING?!**

+&nbsp;

 In this life there is literally no better investment you could make then in your health.
 Our Small group packages start at 35 euro a week ,If your gonna sit there and try convince yourself that you cant afford to invest 35 euro a week on becoming fitter happier and healthier , your only fooling yourself.

-Here brief list of potential negative habits that if you droped would pay for your training :
+Here brief list of potential negative habits that if you dropped would pay for your training :

 * 5 pints of beer and a taxi home.

-* 3 vodkas + coke and taxi home.

 * Dominos large pizza ,garlic bread and dominos cookies.